nihr43/centos-7-amd64-autoinst/README.md

 The following will give us an ISO that will boot and install with no intervention.
 The installation will be a minimal, listening for root on ssh to be farther configured.

-Also available in this repository is a stand-alone script to complete the following.
+Also available in this repository is a stand-alone script to perform all of the following.

 ## The kickstart